7th February 2019

 Marketing Executive, Hayley - "I love Hideous Kinky for Morocco, Slumdog Millionaire for India and, I know it’s an obvious one, but The Beach.
 Not so much for location, even though it’s nice to see Maya Bay without the pollution and tourists.
 It’s more the energy I find so relatable.
 The desire to discover, the excitement of true adventure, and how spontaneity and blind hope often, somehow, pays off in the end.
 End being the operative word.
 It’s a great reminder that paradise is only achievable if it’s brief, fully embraced and gracefully let go.
 Nothing good lasts forever."

 Operations Manager, David - "I love Risking It All, which is a half hour documentary all about a truck journey through DR Congo.
 In total it takes Eugene and the boys nearly 1 month to cover 600kms from Lubumbashi going north!"
-The film can be viewed HERE.

 Product Executive, Meike - "The Secret Life of Walter Mitty inspired me to travel to many places, specifically for the incredible shots of Greenland, Iceland and Afghanistan.
 Another one to add is the film Everest.
 Although most of the people in the film meet a tragic end trying to climb Everest, the shots of them walking to Everest Base Camp are inspiring and made me want to go to Nepal!"